tytydraco/yessleep/out/My_mother_handed_me_a_strange_set_of_rules_for_our_new_house_Part_2.md

 It fell to the floor.
 I'd been hoping it would stay that way, but it started to get up.
 Luckily, the train had reached a stop.
 I jumped out just as it got up and slammed its fists against the window angrily.

 I'm writing this at the train station.
-I'm worried it'll break out and come back while I'm off guard, so yet again, I've written it all down in hopes that, if I die, at least someone will know what happened to me.
+I can hear it screeching in the distance, so yet again, I've written it all down in hopes that, if I die, at least someone will know what happened to me.

+The noise is getting much, much louder.

+&#x200B;

+Signing off,

-Signing off,Your formerly anonymous host, Alex.
+Your formerly anonymous host, Alex.